-Understanding the Standard Essential Knowledge and Skills Characteristics of data sets can be summarized graphically by using visual representations of the distribution and numerically with measures of central tendency and measures of variation or dispersion.
-Descriptive statistics summarize the characteristics of a data set.
-Inferential statistics allow you to test a hypothesis or generalize findings from a sample group to a larger population.
-Statistical summaries have the potential to lose information.
-Representing all the data through visualizations is important to confirm expected patterns, find unexpected patterns, and to assess the validity of the selected statistical model.
-Define emerging visualizations and describe summarization of characteristics and relationships among variables including: A heat map uses color to show changes and magnitude of a third variable to a two-dimensional plot.
-A bubble chart is a multivariable graph that is a cross between a scatterplot and a proportional area chart.
-Each plotted point then represents a third variable by the area of its circle.
-Visualizations are a key to validating underlying assumptions such as data being normally distributed and having no correlation between independent variables.
-The student will use problem solving, mathematical communication, mathematical reasoning, connections, and representations to Apply descriptive statistics to explain measures of central tendency and measures of variability/dispersion to describe center and spread in visualizations of distributions.
-Define emerging visualizations and describe summarization of characteristics and relationships based on audience and purpose which may include: A heat map, which uses color to show changes and magnitude of a third variable to a two-dimensional plot.
+Understan ding the Standard ı Essential Knowledge and Skills visual repre esentations of the an be summarized g distribution and nu merically with The student will use problem solving, mathematical communication, mathematical reasoning, connections, and representations to measures o dispersion. y and measures of v rariation or Apply descriptive statistics to explain measures of central tendency and measures of variability/dispersion to describe center and spread in Descriptive statistics summa rize the characterist ics of a data set. visualizations of distributions.
+Representi confirm ex ng all the data thr · Define emerging visualizations and describe summarization of characteristics and relationships based on audience and purpose which may include: A heat map, which uses color to show changes and magnitude as data bei • lidating underlying outed and having no les. · · of a third variable to a two-dimensional plot.
 A bubble chart, which is a multivariate graph that is both a scatterplot and a proportional area chart.
-Typically, each plotted point then represents a third variable by the area of its circle Interpret various emerging visualizations by describing patterns, trends and relationships between and among the variables.
+Typically, each plotted point then represents a third variable by the area of its circle. ualization based on t types and number Interpret various emerging visualizations by describing patterns, trends and relationships between and among the variables. of variables 5: Univariate Bivariate Three Variables of Higher Quantitative Dotplots Stemplots Histograms Box and Whisker Plots Scatterplots Line Plots 2-D Histograms 3-D Scatterplot 3-D Lineplot Heat Map Bubble Chart